-OverviewThe eye is the organ of sight, a nearly spherical hollow globe filled with fluids (humors).
-The outer layer or tunic (sclera, or white, and cornea) is fibrous and protective.
-The middle tunic layer (choroid, ciliary body and the iris) is vascular.
-The innermost layer (the retina) is nervous or sensory.
+The eye is the organ of sight, a nearly spherical hollow globe filled with fluids (humors).
+The outer layer (sclera, or "white of the eye", and cornea) is fibrous and protective.
+The middle layer (choroid, ciliary body and the iris) is vascular.
+The innermost layer (retina) is sensory nerve tissue that is light sensitive.
 The fluids in the eye are divided by the lens into the vitreous humor (behind the lens) and the aqueous humor (in front of the lens).
 The lens itself is flexible and suspended by ligaments which allow it to change shape to focus light on the retina, which is composed of sensory neurons.

-Updated by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.